skyydog1/avatarRealmsCollide/README.md

 # Data mining and reverse engineering process

-Initially I had only planned to grab the data in csv format and leave it at that, however I ended up reverse engineering the game's files.
+Initially I had only planned to grab the data in csv format and leave it at that, however I ended up analyzing the game's files.

 I wanted the game's asset id files in order to match up in game asset names to their ids in the csv files, but this information was not readily availabe.